 But if you are a Millennial, all of this attention to your supposedly unique preferences can seem both odd, and somewhat condescending.
 For the most part, Millennials are looking for the same things that previous generations did at their age.
 Like others before them, they seek value and won’t be fooled by unsubstantiated marketing claims.
 Millennials may be on a tight budget when they graduate and start their careers, but their tastes quickly go up-scale as their income rises.

-With this in mind, here are five credit cards that are best for Millennials:
+With this in mind, here are some credit cards that are best for Millennials:

 Citi Double Cash